jibran-bohra/ml_protein_classification/README.md

-# ML Researcher Hands-on Challenge
+# Predicting Protein Architectures using ConvNets and LSTM

 ## Overview